List of The Originals characters: In The Vampire Diaries

-He brings her back to life during the period in which the show takes place, in order to obtain her necklace (which was originally Esther's).
+He brings her back to life during the period in which the show takes place in order to obtain her necklace (which was originally Esther's).
 The same necklace had been given to Elena by Stefan in season one.
 Rebekah and Klaus thus head to Mystic Falls.
-Rebekah develops a deep hatred and envy of Elena, and continually tries to hurt, kill, and emotional distress her, until her brother makes her stop.
-Later on, Rebekah is once again daggered by Elena, to simplify the Salvatores' plans of killing Klaus.
-Elena makes a deal with Klaus for her to reveal Rebekah's location, while Klaus promises not to harm Jeremy.
-He takes her body with him.
+Rebekah develops a deep jealousy toward and envy of Elena, and continually tries to hurt, emotionally distress, and even kill her until her brother Klaus forces her to stop.
+Later on, Rebekah is once again daggered, this time by Elena, to simplify the Salvatores' plans to kill Klaus.
+Elena makes a deal with Klaus; she will reveal Rebekah's location as long as Klaus promises not to harm Jeremy.
+Klaus takes her body with him, along with the others.
 She is eventually un-daggered by Elijah.
-During her time in Mystic Falls, Rebekah enrolls at the local high school, much to the disgust of Elena and her friends.
+During her time in Mystic Falls Rebekah enrolls in the local high school, much to the disgust of Elena and her friends.
 There, she at first makes romantic advances toward Tyler Lockwood, Caroline Forbes's boyfriend.
-She later develops a fondness for Matt Donovan and invites him to her family's ball.
-Rebekah is shown to be lonely and insecure, though she hides this by being cruel and violent.
-This is demonstrated quite well through her sexual rendezvous with Damon Salvatore, an enemy of her family, and the subsequent torture she makes him endure upon being betrayed by him.
+She later develops a fondness for Matt Donovan and invites him to her family's ball that is thrown by Esther, who had been accidentally revived by Bonnie.
+Rebekah is lonely and insecure, even though she tries to hide this by being violent and cruel.
+This is demonstrated quite well through her sexual rendezvous with Damon Salvatore, an enemy of her family, and the subsequent torture she forces him to endure after being betrayed by him.
 Rebekah's body is temporarily taken over by her witch mother, Esther, through a spell performed by Esther.
 She invades Rebekah's body in order to be able to go unnoticed while scheming to kill all of her Original children.
-Esther later leaves Rebekah's body and stakes her.
+Esther later leaves Rebekah's body and daggers her.
 However, Klaus restores Rebekah to full vitality by removing the stake.
 In the season three finale, while Matt is driving Elena back to Mystic Falls, after trying to escape with her, Rebekah is seen standing in the middle of Wickery Bridge.
 Matt sees her, loses control, and drives the car into the lake, which ultimately results in Elena's death and subsequent transformation into a vampire.